alexwebgr/faw_icon/README.md

 ### Minimalistic ruby gem that exposes a tag helper for Font Awesome icon sets.

-By design it does not bundle any icons making it super fast to download and install as well as providing the ability to use new icons as they become available custom ones or the PRO collection.
+By design it does not bundle any icons making it super fast to download and install as well as providing the ability to use new icons as they become available, custom ones or the PRO collection.

 ## Installation